-Located right at the banks of backwaters of Denwa river, formed by the dam water is this beautiful luxury lodge Denwa Backwater Escape Resort.
+Located right on the banks of backwaters of Denwa river, formed by the dam water is this beautiful luxury lodge Denwa Backwater Escape Resort.
 That allows you to spend some time at the edge of the forest.
 We were invited by Pugdundee Safaris to visit the Satpura National Park.
 And cannot thank them enough for giving us an opportunity to be in the vicinity of the national park.
 See so many birds and animals in their natural habitat – including the sighting of sloth bears at night.

-Denwa Backwater Escape Resort.
+Denwa Backwater Escape Resort

 We reached the resort after a long train journey from Goa and a road journey from Itarsi.
 But we were recharged after a soothing welcome that we got from the staff in their welcome area that is designed using an old cart.
 We walked to the cottage through a mud path that was lighted with the lanterns on both sides that is what we would enjoy for the next 3 days.

-Cottages & Tree Houses.
+Cottages & Tree Houses

 I was told that Deepak Srivastava from Bhopal designed this lodge.
 In case he reads this I want to congratulate him on this brilliant minimalist yet luxurious design.
-That matches well with the jungle theme and uses lot of recycled stuff.
+That matches well with the jungle theme and uses a lot of recycled stuff.

-Library at the resort.
+Library at the resort

 Thank you Pugdundee Safaris.